 Published Wed Nov 21, 2018 01:34 AM CST

 I retire, now, from the great city of San Francisco, which I have made my home for the last thirteen years, to a simpler life, in the town of San Luis Obispo, California.
 It's halfway between SF and Los Angeles.
 It's a college town.
 It's practically rural, surrounded by lots of wine country and beauty, not far from Big Sur.
 It has a lot of the comforts of suburbia... street parking, I can easily drive to any store I want and buy anything I want, same-day, from a pleasant-acting cashier.
 Absolutely everyone here is nice, and enjoyable to be around.
-It's quite a striking difference from the inner-city life I'd been living, which featured daily rants and yells from the neighboring homeless, who made about 50% of the foot traffic on Market Street nearby... not to mention endless car alarms, police and fire sirens, loud motorcycles, street traffic, cars parked outside blaring music, and a dire state of the nearby sidewalks.
+It's quite a striking difference from the inner-city life I'd been living, which featured daily rants and yells from the neighboring homeless, who made about 50% of the foot traffic on Market Street nearby... not to mention endless car alarms, construction, police and fire sirens, loud motorcycles, street traffic, cars parked outside blaring music, and a dire state of the nearby sidewalks.
 No, I'm living somewhere relatively civilized now, and it's a breath of fresh air.

 I don't know how long I'll stay, exactly.
 I have a year lease, and that might be enough, before I move on to somewhere else.
 I don't really have a proper "home" in life, due to the situation of my family, but SLO is the closest to it.
 But part of me wants to make a new home in Montana, or Idaho, or Oregon, or maybe somewhere else, or a variety of places.
 My career might afford me the possibility to wander, and I don't have any strong roots remaining in any particular area.